sectioncritical/ivts/example/README.md

 # Basic Example to use IVTS Encoder

+## Hardware Setup

+This example assumes that a CAN bus is configured and enabled and is using the name `can0`.
+For the typical RPi setup with MCP2515 board that has correct boot drivers installed, you can enable the CAN interface with:

+    sudo ip link set can0 up type can bitrate 500000

+## Example

 This is a simple example to show how to use the ivts.Encoder module to encode CAN messages that can be sent to an IVTS on a CAN bus.